araobp/Krita-and-GIMP/README.md

 <img src="./krita/DisneySea/paint1.png" width=500>

 I visited Tokyo Disney Sea this summer, and I took a lot of pictures there.
-Let's make line arts from one of those pictures, and color them.
+Let's make line arts from one of those pictures and color it with Wacom One.

 - [Tokyo Disney Sea](./krita/DisneySea)